crowbarz/ha-tfi_journeyplanner/README.md

 ## Reconfiguring the integration

-Stops, departure filters and polling intervals can be modified by clicking **Configure** on the integration card.
+Stops, departure filters and polling intervals can be reconfigured by clicking **Configure** on the integration card.

 ## Enabling debugging

 The integration logs messages to the `custom_components.tfi_journeyplanner` namespace.
 See the [Logger integration documentation](https://www.home-assistant.io/integrations/logger/) for the procedure for enabling logging for this namespace.

+Enable debug logging on the integration to check polling and view the departures retrieved by the integration.